⭐ Updated 2026 Costs & Permits

 Access

 Upper Mustang is unlike anywhere else in Nepal — a dramatic high-altitude desert landscape that feels more like Tibet than the Himalaya.
-The Mustang region was a closed kingdom until 1992, and even now requires a special restricted area permit ($500).
-The walled medieval city of Lo Manthang, with its ancient monasteries and king's palace, is the highlight and feels genuinely untouched by the modern world.
+The region was a closed kingdom until 1992, and even now requires a special restricted area permit ($500).
+The walled medieval city of Lo Manthang, with its ancient monasteries and king's palace, feels genuinely untouched by the modern world.

-The genius of Upper Mustang is its position in a rain shadow behind the Annapurna and Dhaulagiri ranges — while the rest of Nepal is deluged by monsoon rains from June–August, Upper Mustang remains dry and accessible.
-This makes it Nepal's premier monsoon-season trekking destination for those who simply cannot travel in autumn or spring.
+The genius of Upper Mustang is its position in a rain shadow behind the Annapurna and Dhaulagiri ranges — while the rest of Nepal is deluged by monsoon from June–August, Upper Mustang remains dry and trekable.
+This makes it Nepal's premier monsoon-season destination.

 🗓️ Key Itinerary Points

-• Day 7–8Lo Manthang explorations + monastery visits
+• Day 7–8Lo Manthang explorations — palace, Jampa monastery, cave dwellings

 • Day 12Fly Jomsom → Pokhara